material-motion/material-motion/governance.md

 We use the following rules for accepting contributions.

-1. We require all contributors to sign [Google's Contributor License Agreement](https://cla.developers.google.com/).
+1. We require that all contributors sign [Google's Contributor License Agreement](https://cla.developers.google.com/).

 1. All contributions must be approved by a member of the core contributors group.